For a "Community Stories" project created with a template and including an investment of $15,000.

 Once the call for proposals deadline has expired, it takes two to four months to evaluate the proposals, notify the applicants and prepare agreements.
 The project begins as soon as the agreement is signed.
 Most projects are ready to be launched within 14 to 24 months after the agreement is signed.

-For each call for proposals, the investments requested by all applicants greatly exceed the budget of DMC’s Small investment stream.
-For this reason, the proposals undergo a competitive but simple evaluation process.
+For each call for proposals, the investments requested by all applicants greatly exceed the budget of Digital Museums Canada’s Small investment stream.
+For this reason, the proposals undergo a competitive and rigorous evaluation process.

 Proposal evaluations are based on mandatory criteria (section 4.2) and rated criteria (section 4.3).
-A proposal that meets all the mandatory criteria will be evaluated against the rated criteria to determine whether it will receive an investment.
+Proposals that meet the mandatory criteria are then evaluated by DMC program staff against the rated criteria to determine if they will be recommended for investment.

 To proceed to the evaluation stage, proposals must first meet the following criteria: